olsonbg/TracedNeighbors/README.md

 ### First Table

 The first table has a Count, Average, and StdDev column for each file imported, so the table can have many columns if many data files are read.
 It's not uncommon to read 100, 1000, or more data files.
-The first table output from the example data above, is shown below, in table format for easy viewing. **Note**: Only one (1) data file is read, so this table, and table two below, turn out to be the same.
+The first table output from the [example data](#data-file-format) is shown below, in table format for easy viewing. **Note**: Only one (1) data file is read, so this table, and [table two](#second-table), turn out to be the same.

 #### Oxygen neighbor distances. n.n. = Nearest neighbor